codenamephp/.github/CODE_OF_CONDUCT.md

 ## Introduction, Purpose and a simple fallback rule (One to rule them all!)

-CodenamePHP ist a tiny org.
+CodenamePHP is a tiny org.
 In fact, it's just me.
 It's where I do my "recreational coding" or building stuff I intent to use in my day job when I don't want to have any time or budget constraints.